Description

 As already stated, Isaiah 14:13-14 describes Satan's dream of rising above the stars of El (the God of the Bible) and setting his throne on the slopes of Mount Zaphon.

 Putting all this together, you end up with Satan's dream that Gog the Antichrist will one day help him overthrow El (the God of the Bible).
 Then Satan can rule as supreme god of the Universe.
 In the process, Antichrist will once again desecrate the Jerusalem temple, setting up a new 'abomination of desolation' (Matthew 24:15), only this time it will not be a statue of Zeus.
 The bible's depiction of Zeus or Baal as Satan reflects the idea that all false gods are ultimately different guises of Satan.
 As Paul says in 1 Corinthians 10:20, "I mean that what the pagans sacrifice is to demons and not to God".
-By the 7th century AD, Zeus worship was going out of fashion, so with the help of a 'prophet' from Arabia, Satan came up with a new guise.
+By the 7th century AD, Zeus worship was going out of fashion, so with the help of a self-proclaimed prophet from Arabia, Satan came up with a new guise.
 He now masquerades as Allah, the god who calls himself 'the Greatest of Deceivers' (Quran 3:54).
 Like Gyges, the long-limbed hundred-handed Hecatoncheire, the Antichrist will have a long reach into all the nations of the world.
-And like Gyges the king of western Turkey in the 7th century BC, Antichrist will be the 'chief prince of Meshech and Tubal' (ancient names for Turkey) - Ezekiel 38:3.
+And like Gyges, the king of western Turkey in the 7th century BC, Antichrist will also be a ruler of Turkey, 'the chief prince of Meshech and Tubal'.
 Jihadist fighters will join his armies from all nations of the world to help him fight Jesus, the great son of El.

 How Long Will the Invasion Last?